 After that, the first esports event to break into the mainstream was a 1990 one from Nintendo.
 The Nintendo Championship was a nationwide experience in the U.S. that absolutely changed the face of competitive gaming and gave video games a more serious competitive edge.

 30+ years later, it’s clear that moment was paramount in building the esports scene fans see today.

 Over the years, competitive gaming has hit impressive records that have helped set the ground for esports’ explosive growth and industry power.
 If you look at the stats, the 2018 MSI Invitational hit 60 million viewers, which is more than the most-watched baseball event.
 They’ve also set other dramatic milestones.

-As far as esports events go, the top prize pool has been awarded at the 2019 Dota 2 Invitational, which offered its winners $34.3 million.
+As far as esports events go, the top prize pool has been awarded at the 2021 Dota 2 The International, which offered its winners over $40 million.

 Similarly, when talking about gaming organizations that dominate the scene, you have to talk about the monetary records of Team Liquid.
 Between all the pro teams they have in dozens of competitive games, Team Liquid has earned $36 million in prize money throughout 1958 tournaments.

 As an industry overall, esports has a shining future.
 In 2020, esports made roughly $800 million in revenue, and that’s only supposed to grow exponentially.
 By 2021, Newzoo’s Global Esport Market Report expects the esports industry to earn over $1 billion.

 Top Current Competitive Video Games